-Important note: Please read this prior to attending the Driving and Mobility Centre.
+Important note: Please read this information prior to attending the Driving and Mobility Centre.

 This leaflet has been compiled to advise you of our Covid-19 safety procedure following the best practice guidelines based upon the Public Health England Guidance which is used by the NHS.
 We as an organisation have a duty of care towards our clients and to protect our staff under the Health & Safety at Work Act.

-This document will be regularly reviewed (monthly as a minimum) and adjusted in line with Government advice.
+This document will be regularly reviewed and adjusted in line with Government advice.

-Overall the basic precept to be followed throughout is to minimise contact between staff and client wherever possible, and to practice careful social distancing between all.
+Overall, the basic precept followed throughout is to minimise contact between staff and client wherever possible, and to practice careful social distancing between all.
 The guidelines are based upon the promotion of good hygiene practices, and the maximisation of the use of technology to replace personal contact.

-Clients should be made aware that non-attendance due to an inability to wear a disposable mask will be taken into account by commissioning agencies such as DVLA and that appointments will be rescheduled to accommodate this requirement.
+Clients are advised that non-attendance due to an inability to wear PPE, such as a disposable mask, will be taken into account by commissioning agencies such as DVLA and that appointments will be rescheduled to accommodate this requirement.
 In addition it is recommended that anyone who has a health, disability or age related reason not to wear one should advise the Centre in advance so that consideration can be given to an exemption or a later scheduling of their assessment appointment.